surbhi-kh/Data_Analytics/README.md

-# Data_Analytics
+# Projects
-This repo contains files related to data analyst assessment
+This repo contains projects related to data analytics and Machine learning